albandum/mailtester/README.md

 # Output format
-valid.csv: uploadable directly to streak failed.csv: Contains the error message of failure (if something else that email not valid)
+valid.csv: uploadable directly to streak

+failed.csv: Contains the error message of failure (if something else that email not valid)

+Streak CRM: You can import valid.csv directly in Streak, this will create all the lead generation boxes you need with the right name, company and email address